Don’t get duped by ‘whole grain’ decoys’ deceptive labels

 A recent study from researchers at Tufts University proved that most people have a hard time parsing out the real from the fake when it comes to whole grains.

-In the study, researchers asked 1,030 U.S. adults to respond to a survey that included photos of both hypothetical and real grain products.
+Researchers asked 1,030 U.S. adults to respond to a survey that included photos of hypothetical and real grain products.
 The photos showed the products, any whole grain labels on the packaging, the nutrition facts label and the ingredients list for each product.
-For hypothetical products, researchers asked the participants to choose the healthier option.
-For real products, researchers asked participants to determine how much whole grain they contained.
-And guess what?
-People answered wrong nearly half the time.

 For the hypothetical products, people thought the less healthy option was the healthier alternative 29-47 percent of the time.
-They were particularly tricked by whole-grain bread imposters, which they thought were healthier than they actually were 47 percent of the time.
+They were particularly tricked by wholegrain bread imposters, which they thought were healthier than they actually were 47 percent of the time.
 The packages on the hypothetical products either had no front-of-package whole grain label or were marked with “multigrain,” “made with whole grains” or a whole grain stamp.

 For the real products, people overestimated the whole grain content 43 to 51 percent of the time.
 They especially had a hard time with 12-grain bread, which they thought contained more whole grains than it actually did 51 percent of the time.
 The packages on the real products displayed the actual product markings, including “multigrain,” “honey wheat” and “12 grain.”